wcfrobert/wthisj/README.md

 </div>

-<u>Example #6 - Centroid Offset Moment Adjustment</u>
+**Example #6 - Centroid Offset Moment Adjustment**

-Repeat example #2, but this time, enable moment adjustment due to eccentricity.
+Repeat example #2, but this time, disable moment adjustment due to eccentricity.
 This adjustment is explained in detail the theoretical background and in ACI 421.1R.
 In short, the shear section centroid may be misaligned with the column centroid which can generate addition moment.

+In some case, the user may be specifying the adjusted moment already, in which case please set `consider_ecc` to False

 * This feature is enabled by default.
-* In some case, the user may be specifying the adjusted moment already, in which case please set `consider_ecc` to False
 * This additional moment can be huge when stud rails are provided...

 ```python